Find Affordable College Courses

 Waco, TX

 You’ll be in good company if you decide to attend Baylor University.
 It ranked #4 on our 2023 Best Journalism Schools in the Southwest Region list.
-Baylor is a fairly large private not-for-profit school located in the medium-sized city of Waco.
+Baylor is a very large private not-for-profit school located in the medium-sized city of Waco.

 On average, journalism graduates from Baylor take out $25,225 in student loans while working on their degree.